 Say your excess is £100 and you made a claim for an item that costs £1,000 to replace.
 We would pay £900 and you would pay your £100 excess.

 You’ll also need contents cover for your landlord's furniture if your rental agreement makes you responsible for them.
+Find out more about your rights as a tenant and what your landlord is responsible for.

 First things first, what are fixtures and fittings?